Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 And it's not just Justice Thomas alone.

-I don't want to mischaracterize this, but on the court, it is Justice Thomas who is leading people, and it is at the court, as you know, where changes will be made.
+I don't want to mischaracterize this, but on the court, it is Justice Thomas who is leading people.

-Another factor of uh Clarence Thomas, by the way, that really bugs people is he's not afraid to get rid of precedent.
+Another factor of Clarence Thomas, by the way, that really bugs people is he's not afraid to get rid of precedent.

-Now, to the left, precedent, holy.
+Now, to the left, precedent is holy.

 That is what he has done.